Rosemary & Howard Harris Lifetime Peacemaker Award

 Every year since 2005, the Lifetime Peacemaker award is given to a local peacemaker whose life's work is in the spirit of the founders of Bellingham's peace vigil, Howard and Rosemary Harris.

-In fall 2022, the first Youth Peacemaker will be named.
+In fall 2022, the first Youth Peacemaker was named.
 Dotty Dale was a labor activist, the 2006 Lifetime Peacemaker Award recipient, and prominently involved with WPJC from its conception.